-As the Great Powers thumped their chests and trumpeted their own superiority, another dangerous form of nationalism was on the rise in southern Europe.
-This nationalism was not about supremacy or military power – but the right to independence, self determination and self government.
-With the world divided into empires and spheres of influence, different regions, races and religions sought freedom from their imperial masters.
-In Russia, more than 80 ethnic groups were forced to speak the Russian language, worship the Russian tsar and practice the Russian Orthodox religion.
+As the Great Powers beat their chests and filled their people with a sense of righteousness and superiority, another form of nationalism was on the rise in southern Europe.
+This nationalism was not about supremacy or military power – but the right of ethnic groups to independence, autonomy and self government.
+With the world divided into large empires and spheres of influence, many different regions, races and religious groups wanted freedom from their imperial masters.
+In Russia, more than 80 ethnic groups in eastern Europe and Asia were forced to speak the Russian language, worship the Russian tsar and practice the Russian Orthodox religion.
 For much of the 19th century China had been ‘carved up’ and economically exploited by European powers; resentful Chinese formed secret and exiled nationalist groups to rid their country of foreign influence.
-Nationalist groups contributed to the weakening of the Ottoman Empire in eastern Europe, striving to throw off Muslim rule.
+Nationalist groups contributed to the weakening of the Ottoman Empire in eastern Europe, by seeking to throw off Muslim rule.